-Whether you’re an educator looking to explore an aspect of pedagogy, or are looking for a pathway to a PhD, this program provides the opportunity to deepen your knowledge in a collaborative environment with like minded education researchers.
+Make a difference in the field of education and expand your career possibilities.
+Whether looking to explore an aspect of pedagogy, or looking for a pathway to a PhD, this program provides opportunity to deepen your knowledge in a collaborative environment.

 In this program you will:

 - Work under USC’s highly trained staff to develop ideas into a researchable topic

 - Develop advanced postgraduate skills in research methods, information literacy, proposal writing and research dissemination

 Save over 75%*

 *All eligible domestic applicants will receive a guaranteed Commonwealth Supported Place (CSP), reducing the program cost from $10,200 to $2,222.Fees are indicative for 2023 and subject to yearly changes.